teouch/fbl-probs/README.md

 # fbl-probs
-match probabilities for the big four European football leagues
+Probabilities for upcoming matches and performance to date for the big four European football leagues

 Column definition: